maxwelliverson/agate/README.md

 The motivation for Agate came initially from toying around with Vulkan, a modern graphics API.
 One major benefit that Vulkan has over its predecessor, OpenGL, is simply that it has been carefully designed with modern needs and capabilities in mind, as both the hardware and software landscape have changed significantly since the first OpenGL specification was written.
-Some of the core choices
+(WIP)

 Initially, the design of Vulkan's command buffer API confused me a little.
 Almost none of the functions are thread safe with respect to both the command buffer *and* the pool from which the